 - Decision-making skills

 To flatten the company’s point of view, the above three highly interconnected processes play a vital role.
-The potential of knowledge creation and its commitment to implement such knowledge creation is of utmost importance.
+The potential of knowledge creation and its commitment to implement such knowledge creation is of utmost importance for any team member.

-The organization’s primary purpose is to adapt and prosper in a dynamic and highly-complicated environment.
+The organization’s primary purpose is to adapt and prosper in a dynamic and highly complicated environment.
 This model of KM’s technique becomes quite possible by implementing various activities to interpret relevant information.
-Now, the company can quickly adopt the changes, drifts, and structure of clients, suppliers, and even competitors.
+Now, the company website can quickly adopt the changes, drifts, and structure of clients, suppliers, and even competitors.

-The company must have the capability to deal with an option that is more reasonable, informative, and ready to be occupied based on its knowledge management strategy.
+The company must have the capability to deal with an option that is more reasonable, informative, and ready to be occupied based on its knowledge management model or strategy.

 This model helps the company to invoke all the informational elements in terms of organizational actions.